 All applicants who wish to be considered for direct entry to the Wisconsin School of Business must apply to the university as a whole and list a business major as their first choice major on their application.
 Students will be notified in their letter of admission if they were directly admitted to the School of Business.
 Students who are not directly admitted will be admitted as pre-business students in the College of Letters and Science and can apply to the Bachelor of Business Administration (BBA) Program as current students.

 Working closely with the School of Business, the Office of Admissions and Recruitment will make direct entry decisions for the Wisconsin School of Business BBA Program, effective fall 2017.

-Our office reviews applicants holistically and considers a student's preparation and academic readiness for the School of Business, as well as leadership and involvement.
+Our office reviews applicants holistically and considers a student’s preparation and academic readiness for the School of Business, as well as their interest and fit for business, including leadership and involvement.
 More information can be found on the Wisconsin BBA Program website.